ajsinha/dishtayantra/docs/Resilient TibcoEMS.md

-I'll create a `ResilientTibcoEMSConnection` class that provides resilient connectivity for TIBCO EMS with automatic reconnection and message buffering capabilities.
-Since TIBCO EMS uses JMS-like APIs in Python through the TIBCO EMS Python client, I'll create a wrapper that handles the common connection patterns.I've created a comprehensive `ResilientTibcoEMSConnection` class that provides resilient connectivity for TIBCO EMS with automatic reconnection and message buffering capabilities.
+The `ResilientTibcoEMSConnection` class provides resilient connectivity for TIBCO EMS with automatic reconnection and message buffering capabilities.
+Since TIBCO EMS uses JMS-like APIs in Python through the TIBCO EMS Python client, this wrapper handles the common connection patterns.This comprehensive `ResilientTibcoEMSConnection` class provides resilient connectivity for TIBCO EMS with automatic reconnection and message buffering capabilities.
 Here are the key features:

 ## Key Features: